Listen Here:

 David Pace 0:27

 Thanks for being here.
 So today we’re going to be talking about physical wellness.
 I know that the National Institutes of Health have their eight dimensions of wellness, which we talked about last season.
-Each one of those and very broad terms.
+Each one of those in very broad terms.
 But today we want to talk, do a little bit more of a deep dive into physical wellness, physical health and wellness.
-And I know that they kind of blend together, obviously, mental health, social health, all of it, or wellness, I guess is the better term.
-But today we in particular, we want to talk about how physical health and wellness configures through the services of PEAK.

 Traci Thompson 1:48